 When we were looking for information to plan our Mexico trip, we found almost nothing useful.
 But we discovered plenty of things during our visit.
 Some are surprising, some suck, but all of them are good to know before you set off for Mexico.
-We are Jan and Karin and this is our travel advice for Mexico.

 It’s a sad but true fact that the policemen in Mexico are horribly underpaid.
 That’s why they will stop you at every opportunity and try to negotiate a bribe.
 You have two possibilities: